juansebstt/google-api-django/README.md

 To finally
 <pre>
-python manage.py runserver - On your localhost
+Python manage.py runserver - On your localhost
 </pre>